grain-lang/grain/stdlib/float64.md

 tau : Float64
 ```

-TAU represented as a Float64 value.
+Tau represented as a Float64 value.

 ### Float64.**e**